-These are your leaders.
-Ensure that they are managing your employees in the most effective way possible.
+Ensure leaders are managing your employees in the most effective way possible.
 If you have a high turnover rate, take responsibility.
 If people are not excelling or producing below their capability, take responsibility.
 Instead of looking at everyone else as a problem, consider how you can help them reach their potential.

 What kind of team do you have?
 Everyone you bring in should match the type of culture and team you are creating.

-Hiring the right people is more than just finding the most qualified candidate or best resume.
+Hiring the right people is more than just finding the most qualified candidate or best resume when building culture in a startup.
 Consider their emotional and physical health, what it takes to motivate them, and if they fit with the rest of your team.

 People may want to do a good job, but you want to make sure your employees WANT to do the best job.
 How can we activate that desire in them?

-To Gary Vaynerchuck, making sure his employees know he cares is front and center.
-Vaynerchuck truly believes in “The Ambition of a Human Based Company”, where if he can be front and center and just give people a little bit of time so they know he cares, they will go the distance.
+Gary Vaynerchuck believes in “The Ambition of a Human Based Company”, where if he can be front and center and just give people a little bit of time so they know he cares, they will go the distance.

 The biggest principal to him is empathy.
 As the saying goes, “No one cares about what you have to say, unless they know you care about them.”